apache/openwebbeans/readme/README.txt

 Our project's web page can be found at: https://openwebbeans.apache.org

+We also support the Jakarta EE specifications by providing shaded libraries.

+The latest Java Version we support is Java-16.
+The minimum Java Version is Java-8.

 --------------------------------
-OpenWebBeans 2.0.17 Release Features
+OpenWebBeans 2.0.19 Release Features
 --------------------------------

-- The 2.0.8 release supports the following features
+- The latest OWB release supports the following features
 -----------------------------------
 * Managed Beans Support
 * Producer Method Support